 How has being a woman affected her home inspection business?
-“Well, a male client found me on ASHI’s site and after our interview, he hired me ‘because, my wife told me that women are more detailed.’ “
+“Well, a male client found me on ASHI’s site and after our interview, he hired me ‘because my wife told me that women are more detailed.’ “

 Lisa notes that her inspections are a team effort, she writes a full report with as much information as possible, and she encourages clients to ask questions so they feel comfortable and want to learn more during the inspection.
 “I’m working for them, I include them in the inspection, and I hope to break down systems so they understand the issues.”

 Lisa explains that it took three years to become a full ASHI member, and “it has been an incredibly rewarding experience.
 Besides my continuing education courses, during our monthly chapter meetings, we share everything.
-We invite experts to our meetings to discuss challenges, equipment changes and other home inspection advances.”
+We invite experts to our meetings to discuss challenges, equipment changes, and other home inspection advances.”

 David Goldstein, Robbinsville, New Jersey.
 Southern New Jersey Chapter.
-“I’m one of the oldest, second generation home inspectors in the country and have been one for almost 40 years.
+“I’m one of the oldest, second-generation home inspectors in the country and have been one for almost 40 years.
 My father helped to establish ASHI.”
 David Goldstein is also ASHI’s Membership Chair.

 During his career, David has been impressed with the dramatic changes in the home inspection field.
-“The nature of the home inspection business has evolved dramatically in terms of professionalism, new technologies and advancements in continuing education,” David explains.
+“The nature of the home inspection business has evolved dramatically in terms of professionalism, new technologies, and advancements in continuing education,” David explains.

-“In the early years, many inspectors were initially engineers who evolved into home inspection.
+“In the early years, many inspectors were initially engineers who evolved into the home inspection.
 Today, home inspectors may have been encouraged by a parent in the profession [like David was], or because they learned about it through other sources.
 It’s also becoming more common to see home inspectors in TV shows or movies, as well as in articles on home improvement and maintenance.”